MatteoHMarangoni/voice_to_chirp/README.md

 Left button: PLAYBACK.

 When the record button is pressed the LED should turn on.
-The playback speeds up the recording by a factor of 3× and plays it twice in a row
+The playback speeds up the recording by a factor of 3× and plays it twice in a row.

 ## Hardware:
 We use the ESP32S3 Lolin S3 Pro microcontroller and a few simple components: